We've developed this set of FAQs intended to address the most common questions that may arise from potential participants.

 What does a typical week of the Learning Lab look like?

-A typical week includes a 90-minute live session on Thursday or Friday (you can attend on the day and time that works best for you), with about 2-3 hours per week of coursework between live sessions that you complete on your own time.
+A typical week includes a 90-minute live session on Wednesday or Friday (you can attend on the day and time that works best for you), with about 2-3 hours per week of coursework between live sessions that you complete on your own time.
 Coursework between sessions includes instructional video content, selected readings, and an assignment or quiz.
-Some weeks with cumulative assignments might involve more time, and some introductory weeks may involve less.
+Completing homework assignments in advance of the live sessions is important to establishing a common space from which the lab conversations can begin and grow.

 I identify as a person of color.
 Is there a Chorus America ADEI program for me?

 We're currently working on that.
 This is the first in a series of new ADEI programs we are developing that will benefit individuals from different cultural affinity groups.
-We plan to launch a leadership development program tailored for self-identifying BIPOC leaders in the spring of 2022.
-Stay tuned for more information about this program next winter.
+We plan to launch a leadership development program tailored for self-identifying BIPOC leaders in the fall of 2022.
+Stay tuned for more information about this program next year.

 How does participating in an online learning program work?